Tree Preservation, Management and Removal

 Tree City USA Logo

 The City of Peachtree Corners is a Tree City USA community.
-The city received this certification seven years ago and is recognized for having a strong tree ordinance, staff dedicated to tree protection, and funds dedicated specifically for the planting of trees.
+The city received this certification ten years ago and is recognized for having a strong tree ordinance, staff dedicated to tree protection, and funds dedicated specifically for the planting of trees.
 The program is sponsored by the Arbor Day Foundation in cooperation with the USDA Forest Service and the objective is for cities to maintain and grow their tree cover through regulatory, private, and civic efforts.